static-frame/static-frame/doc/source/articles/ftyping.md

 ```

 If the interface expects a small collection of OSAP signal tables, we can validate the third column with the ``Require.LabelsMatch`` validator.
 This validator can specify required labels, sets of labels (from which at least one must match), and regular expression patterns.
-If tables from only three files are expected (i.e., "Mom12m.csv", "Mom6m.csv", and "LRreversal.csv"), we can validate the names of the third column by defining a set:
+If tables from only three files are expected (i.e., "Mom12m.csv", "Mom6m.csv", and "LRreversal.csv"), we can validate the labels of the third column by defining ``Require.LabelsMatch`` with a set:

 ```python
 @CallGuard.check